jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ## Troubleshooting commands

-The following commands provide additional detail about installed packages, versions, and system information that may be helpful while troubleshooting a JupyterHub deployment.
+The following commands provide additional detail about installed packages, versions, and system information that may be helpful when troubleshooting a JupyterHub deployment.
 The commands are:

 - System and deployment information